reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 # (Linux) Configuration of the Mod Organizer 2 prefix
 Step 1: Have the modlist downloaded

 Step 2: Go to https://github.com/SulfurNitride/NaK, download the latest release.

-Step 3: Open the terminal where NaK is located, and run two commands. `chmod +x nak` and `./nak` Step 4: Choose Mod Managers, MO2, and Setup existing installation.
+Step 3: Open the terminal where NaK is located, and run two commands. `chmod +x nak` and `./nak`

+Step 4: Choose Mod Managers, MO2, and Setup existing installation.

 Step 5: Provide the MO2 folder for the modlist and let it add it to steam and do dependancies.

 Step 6: After everything has completed, open up BG3EE and set root builder to copy.

-Step 7: Enjoy the modlist!
+Step 7: Enjoy the modlist.

 Requirements: Protontricks (flatpak, or native), and steam (native only), and Proton Experimental

 # (Linux) Configuration of Mod Organizer 2